- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 Job market in Vienna

-As the capital of Austria, Vienna contributes approximately 25 percent of the country’s GNP.
-As is the case in most European cities today, most of the jobs in Vienna are found in the service sector.
+As the capital of Austria, Vienna contributes approximately 25 percent of the country’s GDP.
+Most of the jobs in Vienna are found in the service sector.

-Vienna has a booming media sector and expats will find the city is home to the offices of numerous national and local newspapers as well as radio stations and television channels.
-Big international media agencies have subsidiaries in Vienna and there is a large number of correspondents and journalists based in the city.
+The city has a booming media sector and expats will find offices of numerous newspapers, radio stations and television channels.
+Many international media agencies have subsidiaries in Vienna and there is a large number of correspondents and journalists based in the city.

-Furthermore, Vienna is a major business hub within Europe and home to both branches and headquarters of major multinational corporations.
-Most companies in the Global Fortune 500 have offices in Vienna.
+Vienna is also a major business hub within Europe and home to both branches and headquarters of major multinational corporations.

 Finding a job in Vienna

 Browsing online listings before arriving in the country is a good idea because it quickly allows job seekers to get an insight into the current state of the job market within a particular field.
-The classified section in local newspapers such as Der Standard, Die Presse, Kleine Zeitung and Kurier are also a good source of information and also have online versions that are updated regularly.
+The classified section in local newspapers are also a good source of information and also have online versions that are updated regularly.